 Detailed Info about the Apogee Stage

-Classy high gloss black – my favorite look for these speakers
+Classy high gloss black – my favourite look for these speakers

 Wood trim option